makeabilitylab/physcomp/arduino/buttons.md

 With a pull-up resistor of $$R=100Ω$$ (an unnecessarily strong pull-up), when the switch is closed, we are using 50mA (and 250 milliwatts)—a non-trivial amount for a battery-powered circuit (*e.g.,* for a mobile or wearable).
 In contrast, with a 10kΩ pull-up, we would use $$I=0.5mA$$ (and 2.5 mwatts).

 There are other factors to consider as well—for example, including line capacitance and capacitive coupling.
 For the former, the input line will have some "stray capacitance" to ground, which creates an "RC circuit" that has associated rise and fall times.
 Larger resistors can slow down the responsiveness of the circuit.
-But these factors are beyond the scope of our class (and beyond our own knowledge as well).
+But these factors are beyond the scope of our class.
 See these forum posts for more details: [AVR Freaks](https://www.avrfreaks.net/forum/input-impedance-digital-ios-atmega328p) and ([EE StackExchange](https://electronics.stackexchange.com/questions/23645/how-do-i-calculate-the-required-value-for-a-pull-up-resistor)).

 #### Tradeoffs in selecting a pull-down resistor